 Recollecting such memories of compassionate people who helped her survive and become what she is today, Jillian says, “Jayati, four of my siblings had died due to malnutrition.
 We lived under the stairs and we had no food to survive.
 But, there was this vegetable vendor who would give us the ‘bad’ potatoes and tomatoes at the end of the day.
 Then, there was this meat shop man who gave us the leftover meat for free.
 And, then there was Ashok, who had a tea stall, right in front of our room.
-I remember that Susan, my younger sister was brought home from the hospital after three days.
-My mother told me that she has just a few days to live.
-I think, I was 8 at the time and didn’t fully understand what death means.
+I remember that Susan, my younger sister, was brought home from the hospital after three days.
+My mother told me that she had just a few days to live.
+I think, I was eight at the time and didn’t fully understand what death means.
 I only knew that baby needs milk.
-I went to the nearest shop I could find, which was in front of our room, luckily, with a steel bowl in hand.
+I went to the nearest shop I could find, which was in front of our room with a steel bowl in hand.
 I asked him to give me milk and he reprimanded me saying, ‘Do you think milk comes free?’
 I kept standing there and then he took the bowl and filled it with milk.
 Thereafter, every single day, I would go and stand with the steel bowl in front of him.
 Some days, he would make me stand for hours before he took away the bowl angrily and poured milk in it, and every day, he would tell me not to come the next day asking for milk.”

 “You see, Jayati, my sister survived.
 She is now settled in Australia, she’s married and has a beautiful little girl.
 This all could happen because of the milk that Ashok provided without ever asking for money or anything in return,” she tells me and I cannot gather myself to speak something for a few seconds.

-Jillian calls herself a Kolkata girl, and cherishes being an Indian by heart, as she says, “As I said, Jayati, people who helped me didn’t have enough for them, too, and yet they were never hesitant to share, but living here (the UK), you realize that there’s nothing that people share with each other.
-Having grown up in a country like India, where people who may have very little but even then they share it amongst their people, I, too, always liked sharing things.
+Jillian calls herself a Kolkata girl and cherishes being an Indian by heart, as she says, “As I said, Jayati, people who helped me didn’t have enough for them, too, and yet they were never hesitant to share, but living here (the UK), you realize that there’s nothing that people share with each other.
+Having grown up in a country like India, where people who may have very little but even then they share it amongst their people, I, too, always share things.
 Just a small example, many times, when I went to buy coffee for myself, I would get it for everyone in the office.
 But, when someone else, some day, would get me coffee, they would put the bill on the table and say it’ll be 2 pounds.”

-As far as the failure is concerned, Jillian says, “My greatest regret is that I should’ve have started earlier.
+As far as the failure is concerned, Jillian says, “My greatest regret is that I should have started earlier.
 I mean my inner passion was always to help others and I did it in my own capacity.
 But, I got the calling much later.”

-“Unfortunately, most people see India only in a bad light: poverty-stricken, squalid and dingy lane, etc. Even in Hollywood movies, they depict it in a certain way and I told the producers that it wouldn’t happen in this film.
+“Unfortunately, most people see India only in bad light: poverty-stricken, squalid, and dingy lanes, etc. Even in Hollywood movies, they depict it in a certain way and I told the producers that it wouldn’t happen in this film.
 Of course, they will have to show the backdrop, where we lived, our room, etc., but I want them to show the beauty of India, the beauty which lies in the people who reside here.
 In these simple souls, lies a grace beyond compare!
 I want my story to reflect their stories of compassion and love and selfless care for others.”

-“I workout every day!
+“I work out every day!
 Keeping your body healthy is the key and many people fail to realize this.
 I stay away from junk and eat healthy and very mindfully.
 Then, I have Facebook pages, where I post inspirational quotes every day.
 Motivational quotes feed your mind and fuel you to achieve your goals.
 And most importantly, I understand that I have the power to choose.
 I can choose what I want to become.
 We all can!”